jpfulton/blog/content/blog/2023-07-18-azure-personal-network/index.md

 #### List the Enabled Features of Microsoft.Compute

+Additionally, the `Microsoft.Compute/EncryptionAtHost` feature of the `Microsoft.Compute` provider is needed in this series to enable end-to-end managed disk encryption from the virtual machines to the Azure storage system.
+Use the following command to see if it is registered for your subscription.

 ```bash {4}{outputLines: 2-4}{numberLines: true}
 az feature list --namespace Microsoft.Compute --query "[?properties.state=='Registered'].{Name: name, Registered: properties.state}" -o table
 Name                                Registered
 ----------------------------------  ------------
 Microsoft.Compute/EncryptionAtHost  Registered
 ```

+If the feature is missing from the output of the command, use the steps in the next section.

 #### Enable the Encrypt at Host Azure Feature